Birth, Sato Bon

 Rui Huang, Earth 2133

 The tools have changed faster than the answers.
 But the underlying impulse remains constant.
-Across all of it, from that faint hand stencil in an Indonesian cave to a rendered landscape produced by an algorithm in 2025, art has always been the place where a civilization works out what it believes.
+Across all of it, from that faint hand stencil in an Indonesian cave to a rendered landscape produced by an algorithm in 2025, art has always been the place where a civilization works out what it believes and aspires to be.

 And if we reflect on certain periods of art, we can see their values reflected directly in the culture they produced.
 The Renaissance is the clearest example.
 Leonardo da Vinci studied anatomy to understand the human body from the inside out, mapped the forces of water and air, designed machines centuries before they could be built.
-His work, and that of his contemporaries, emerged from the conviction that human beings were capable of understanding the entire world, and that art was the discipline through which that understanding became visible.
+His work, and that of his contemporaries, emerged from the conviction that human beings were capable of understanding the entire world and even the cosmos, and that art was the discipline through which that understanding became visible.
 Michelangelo's figures strain toward something beyond the physical.

 Raphael's School of Athens places philosophers in a setting of such architectural harmony that reason itself seems to have a home.
 The Renaissance believed the world could be made beautiful, ordered, and dignified, and its art expressed that belief with total conviction.